xenyo/sass-utils/README.md

 @forward '@xenyo/sass-utils';

 // Add custom variables or mixins here
-// DO NOT output any CSS
+// DO NOT output any CSS, doing so will cause unnecessary duplication
 ```

 Then, add this to the top of your scss files: